tiloc/faiadashu/doc/overview.md

 sources of information (web-server, EMR, file system,...).

 ##### Questionnaire
-The library is looking for the Questionnaire under the URI 'Questionnaire'.
+The library is looking for the Questionnaire through the URI in constant `questionnaireResourceUri`.

 ##### ValueSets and CodeSystems
 The library is looking for the ValueSets and CodeSystems under the URI through which they are referenced.